 • Get away from the person quickly and quietly.

-• Tell an adult you trust immediately.
+• Tell an adult you trust right away.
 If you can't find a teacher, parent, coach, or other adult, call 911.
 Give as many details as you can such as what you saw, what type of weapon it was (a knife, a gun, etc.), where the incident happened, and who was involved.

 Will Someone Know if I Tell That They Have a Gun/Weapon?